-One may go to curated stores, art galleries, or simply go down the street to see art displays!
-We also like the fact that we get free admission to the art galleries here.
+One may go to curated stores, art galleries or simply go down the street to see art displays!
+We also like that we get free admission to the art galleries here.
 They promote expression and are happy to welcome anybody who enjoys art.

-The majority of these art galleries are regularly hosting exhibitions for people to enjoy.
+The majority of these art galleries regularly host exhibitions for people to enjoy.
 You may spend the day going to galleries and seeing a variety of various styles of art.